tinystories/tinystories.github.io/index.md

 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico

 # social media
-twitter_username: notsaragong # # your twitter handle
-github_username:  saragong # your github username
+github_username:  tinystories # your github username
-linkedin: saragong # the part after ("https://www.linkedin.com/in/...")
-# facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
-# google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
 about_button: https://github.com/saragong/hello # the link